Group and Program Travel

 03

-Manifests, catering, ground transportation, documents, special requests, and stakeholder updates are organized around the program.
+Manifests, catering, ground arrangements, documents, special requests, and stakeholder updates are organized around the program.

 04

-From the first planning conversation through arrival, Atavis helps keep the trip organized, responsive, and aligned with the needs of the group.
+From the first planning conversation through completion, Atavis keeps the trip organized, responsive, and aligned with the group's needs.

 Program Continuity